cas-e/axo-lang/README.md

 * currently missing static types, only has run-time type checking
 * no string type at all
-* has a slow, tree walking interpreter. a compiled-to-VM version could be next
+* has a slow, tree walking interpreter, a compiled-to-VM version could be next

 # Running